Kille (card game): One-Card Kille (Swap Kille)

 When there is a showdown, either because all players had the opportunity to make an exchange or because a player has encountered a Cuckoo, the player who has the lowest card apart from the Harlequins is out along with players that were knocked out by a Hussar or a Pig and players who have a low-ranking Harlequin.
-It is possible for all players to fulfil at least one of these criteria.
-If at least one player was knocked out by a Hussar or a Pig, the lowest card apart from the Harlequin is then disregarded and that player stays (or those two players stay) in the game.
-If that doesn't resolve the situation or if no player was knocked out by a Hussar or a Pig, no one is knocked out in the deal.
+It is possible for several players to fulfil at least one of these criteria.

 Variant: When there are only two or three players left, the player to the dealer's left may propose a new deal.
 If the dealer accepts, the cards are thrown in and the same dealer deals again.
 If the dealer rejects the proposition, the play continues.
 If there is a third player, the dealer may remit the decision to the third player who then must accept or reject the proposition.

 It is possible to re-enter the game for another stake, but only three times: the first time for a single stake, the second time for half the pot, and the last time for a full pot.
 The players must re-enter in the deal after the one in which they were knocked out.
 Variant: Players may only re-enter twice.
 The first time, they re-enter for a double stake.
 They may only re-enter in the deal after the first one in which only three players were left.
 (If there is no such deal, for example because three players were knocked out in a deal with four active players, they may not re-enter.)
 The second time, they re-enter for half the pot or for a full pot.
 They may only re-enter a second time in the deal after the first one in which only two players were left.

 When two players remain, the cards are re-dealt if one of them has received the Harlequin, and there is an immediate showdown if one of them has received the Cuckoo.
 A player who tries to exchange with the Pig or Hussar has immediately lost.